Arlene Cris Damot

 Arlene Cris Damot is a Filipino entrepreneur and beauty pageant titleholder who was crowned Mrs. Universe Philippines.
 An advocate of women's rights, she represented her country in the 2023 Mrs. Universe pageant, where she finished as the second runner-up.

 She is the founder and CEO of the medical aesthetic brand, Royal Aesthetics in the Philippines and Malaysia.

 Early life and education

 Arlene Cris Damot was born and raised in Parañaque, Manila, Philippines.
 She obtained a certificate in Advanced Aesthetics from the European International University in Paris and a certificate in medical aesthetics from the International Academy of Aesthetics Science.

 She worked as a registered nurse in general surgery, otolaryngology, and dermatology in Malaysia before establishing her own business.
 Additionally, she attended AMA School of Medicine to pursue a Doctor of Medicine degree.

 Entrepreneurship

-On 25 February 2018, Damot opened the first branch of her Royal Aesthetics Clinic, serving as CEO and Founder.
+On 25 February 2018, Damot opened the first branch of her Royal Aesthetics Clinic, as CEO and founder.
 She expanded the business during the COVID-19 pandemic.
-As of October 2023, the clinic operates six branches, employing more than 95 percent of female staff.
+As of October 2023, the clinic operates six branches, employing more than 95 percent female staff.